VSI Media Robot Utility Installation and User Guide

 2.4.
 MRU Interfaces

-MRU software includes two interfaces.
-The MRU command line interface allows for direct interaction with the MRU software and for the development of scripts for programmed operations.
+The MRU software includes two interfaces.
+The command line interface allows for direct interaction with the MRU software and for the development of scripts for programmed operations.
 For information about the currently supported MRU commands, see Section 4, ''Media Robot Utility Command Reference''.

 $ XROBOT